Nexmo/station/_documentation/en/messaging/sms/code-snippets/delivery-receipts.md

 ## Try it out

-[Send a message](send-an-sms) to a mobile number and you will receive a delivery receipt in the following format:
+[Send a message](send-an-sms) to a mobile number and, if the network supports it, you will receive a delivery receipt in the following format:

 ```json
 {